github-for-unity/unity-release-notes/README.md

 ## Release notes generator for GitHub for Uity

+This script will grab all the issues that have been closed since the last tag was created and list them by Features/Enhancements/Bugs (plus all the PRs that were closed in case something was missed).

 To make this work, you need to:

 - Create an application on github.com